Electroweak Limits on General New Vector Bosons: Limits on new vector bosons

 The hypothesis of diagonal and universal couplings is sufficient to avoid all FCNC for the vector fields that connect each fermion multiplet with its adjoint, i.e. $\mathcal{B}$ and $\mathcal{W}$.
 For the other types of vectors with couplings to fermions, universality does not guarantee the absence of FCNC.
 Another possibility is that the new vectors couple to just one family of fermions, in the fermion basis with maximally diagonal Yukawas (before electroweak breaking).
 In this case, there are still FCNC if the vector leptoquarks couple to left-handed (LH) quarks (in the up sector, for our choice of $q_L$ basis), but they are suppressed by CKM off-diagonal entries.
 In particular, the FCNC are under control if the vectors couple to the third family of quarks only, as in the examples of Section~\ref{section_non_universal}.
 This particular structure of couplings is fine-tuned, since it breaks the $U(3)^5$ flavor symmetry of the SM, which allowed us to choose freely the fermion basis.
 Nevertheless, it can be explained by some mechanism in the complete theory.
 For instance, warped extra dimensions with bulk fermions incorporate a GIM-like mechanism in a natural manner~\cite{Agashe:2004cp}.

-In the fits of this section, we assume diagonal, universal couplings for $\mathcal{B}$, $\mathcal{W}$ and $\mathcal{B}^1$.
+In the fits of this section, we assume diagonal, universal couplings for $\mathcal{B}$, $\mathcal{W}$ and $\mathcal{B}^1$~\footnote{Note that the addition of ${\cal B}$ and ${\cal B}^1$ can result in the ${\cal W}$ case in the appropriate limit.
+In particular, for vanishing fermionic couplings and related ${\cal B}$ and ${\cal B}^1$ masses and couplings there is a flat direction along the Higgs coupling with no EWPD constraints at this order (see below).
+In this case, the main constraints will come about from the non-observation at the Large Hadron Collider~\cite{Barbieri:2009tx,Hernandez:2010iu}.}.
 For the representations in which this flavor structure would generate dangerous FCNC, we assume couplings to just one family, as explained above, and explore all possibilities.
 The basic results are given in Table~\ref{table_OneVLimits}.
 The fits depend on the quadratic products of the different ratios $G^k_V\equiv g_V^k /M_V$.
 Therefore, relative signs among the different couplings are relevant, but the results are invariant under a global change of sign.
 The limits\footnote{Our one-dimensional (two-dimensional) 95\% confidence limits (regions) are defined by requiring a change of 3.84 (5.99) in $\chi^2$ with respect to the minimal value.} on the parameters in Table~\ref{table_OneVLimits}, unlike the best values, do not depend on the signs of these ratios, as the other parameters are integrated.
 In the rest of this section, we discuss these results and give additional details.
 Nonuniversal couplings for $\mathcal{B}$, $\mathcal{B}^1$ and $\mathcal{W}$ are studied in Section \ref{section_non_universal}.